.

 GBV Sector Coordination:

-Formed in response to the recognition that women’s organizations in the non-profit GBV sector face similar challenges but too often work in isolation.
-Our goal is to build coalitions and foster mutual support among people working in the sector through a community of practice, knowledge/resource sharing, and opportunities for joint advocacy and action toward common goals.
+Formed in response to the recognition that women’s organizations in the non-profit GBV sector face similar challenges but too often work in isolation the goal of this group is to build coalitions and foster mutual support among people working in the sector.
+Opportunities arising in this group include providing space for a community of practice, knowledge/resource sharing, and joint advocacy and action toward common goals.
 Currently, the work of this group is focused on exploring the need and feasibility of an infrastructure for our collective efforts across the GBV prevention and response sector.

 Population Health Approach to GBV Prevention: